JorenRothman/timebandit/readme.md

 `timebandit export <path>`

-This command will export all your entries as a CSV file called "export.csv" to a given path, to export your entries to the downloads folder, you would type the following:
+This command will export all your entries as a CSV file to a given path.
+The filename uses the following format `yyyyMMdd`, to export your entries to the downloads folder, you would type the following:
 ```bash
 timebandit export ~/Downloads
 ```